 It wasn't until Ariel glanced behind her to find Cassandra gone that she knew something was up.

-Clutching her shoulder to silently get her attention, Ariel ducked from yet another of Cassandra's swings.
-Barley managing to grab the girls wrist, Aiel narrowed her eyes.
-"You do that one more time and I'm kicking your ass."
-She didn't wait for a response, dragging her by that arm into a smaller hallway alley and circling back around towards the others.
+Ariel ducked from yet another one of Cassandra's swings.
+Barely managing to grab the girl's wrist, AJ narrowed her eyes in a glare unmatched.
+"You do that one more time, and I'm kicking your ass."
+She didn't wait for a response, dragging her by the arm into the smaller hallway alley and circling back to the others.

-"What the hell way that?"
-She let go of Cassandra's arm with a slight push.
+"What the hell was that?"
+She let go with a slight push.

 "I had it covered!"

-"You were weaponless trapped behind a dumpster by two guys with machine guns.
+"You were weaponless and trapped behind a dumpster by two guys with machine guns.
 If they didn't get you the zombies about to swarm from the sound sure as hell would have.
-And another thing!"
-She stopped to yelled at the stomping off Cassandra.
+And another thing-!"
+She stopped to yell at the stomping off Cassandra.
 "Next time think before you act!
 They could have come back to kill us or take us or-"

 "Yes!
 I do!"
-Cassandra screamed back hoarsely as if trying to hold back tears.
+Cassandra screamed back hoarsely.
 Continuing to pick up the pace and separate herself from the other girl, Cassandra's thought ran a thousand miles a minute.
 She didn't know what to do.
 Tell them?
 Run?
 Tell them to warn them and then run?
 What if AJ told them?

 Said girl was currently jogging to catch up with her, shouting at her to explain herself.
-But Cassandra continued to ignore her, rejoining 10K and Doc and their new satellite dish and praying Ariel would just drop it.
+But Cassandra continued to ignore her.
+Rejoining 10K and Doc, she prayed Ariel would just drop it.

 "I thought I saw something.
 We went to check it out."
 Cassandra shut her up, storming passed the men as well.

 "No?"
 Doc questioned.
-Both he and 10k raised their brows looking back at the out of breath girls who had vanished for a good five minutes.
+Both he and 10k raised their brows.
+They looking between the two out of breath girls.
+Finally, they turned to AJ, waiting for her explanation.

 It wouldn't be long.